*Readers support Electric Vehicle Geek. When you buy with our links, we may earn a commission. Learn more.

 How To Install a Level 1 EV Charger – NEC – US

 To install a Level 1 EV charger, you will need a single pole dedicated 20-amp circuit breaker connected to the charger using 12 AWG copper wires (1 Hot, 1 Neutral, 1 Ground) for hardwired installations.
-Alternatively, the charger can be plugged into a 120V Nema 5-15 or a NEMA 5-20 outlet that is also connected to the same 20-amp dedicated circuit breaker, using 12 AWG copper wires (1 Hot, 1 Neutral, 1 Ground).
+Alternatively, the charger can be plugged into a 120V Nema 5-15 receptacle or a NEMA 5-20 outlet that is also connected to the same 20-amp dedicated circuit breaker, using 12 AWG copper wires (1 Hot, 1 Neutral, 1 Ground).

 Related Post: EV Charger Earthing Guide